-The nearest town to Freedom is Rurrenabaque (Department of Beni) with approx. 17000 inhabitants.
+The nearest town to ONCA is Rurrenabaque (Department of Beni) with approx. 17000 inhabitants.
 From La Paz city (the nation’s capital) can be reached overland in 18-24 hours (60-70 Bs) or by air in 50 minutes (400 Bs).

-Approximate exchange rates are 1 $ = 6,80 Bs or 1 € = 8,9 Bs.
+Approximate exchange rates are 1 $ = 6,80 Bs or 1 € = 7,9 Bs.

-Once in Rurrenabaque you have to hire the service of a “peque-peque” (small motorized boat) that in 15-20 minutes (5-10 Bs) traces the Beni River to Freedom, formerly known as “Prudencio Molina”, near Villa Alcira (request go to donde viven los gringos).
+Once in Rurrenabaque you have to hire the service of a “peque-peque” (small motorized boat) that in 15-20 minutes (10-20 Bs) traces the Beni River to ONCA, formerly known as “Prudencio Molina”, near Villa Alcira (request to go to donde viven los gringos).

-Living conditions in the Freedom camp are quite rustic.
-We have 3 cabins (indigenous style) enough for 2 people each one.
-All of them have mattresses and moskito nets.
+Living conditions in the ONCA camp are quite rustic.
+We have 3 cabins (indigenous style) enough for 12 people in the larger one and space for 2 or 3 in the smaller one.
+All of them have mattresses and mosquito nets.

 The facility has spring water and shower.
 There is no electricity, but a small solar panel allows connection to the computer and radio 1.5 hours/day.